 3) The Origin of the 2-Flipper Placement

-In the chapter about flippers in the book, I look at the evolution of how we got form six flippers configuration in 1947's Humpty Dumpty to the 2-flippers-at-the-bottom configuration that we've seen in almost every game from the last 50 years.
+In the chapter about flippers in the book, I look at the evolution of how we got from six flippers configuration in 1947's Humpty Dumpty to the 2-flippers-at-the-bottom configuration that we've seen in almost every game from the last 50 years.
 In the book, I indicate Wayne Neyens 1950 game Spot Bowler as the first game that put the flippers in the current 2-flipper configuration we know today.
 While it is the first pinball game to have the flippers there, it isn't the first coin-operated game with flippers to have 2 flippers in that configuration.

 Earlier in 1950, Harry Mabs designed Just 21, a turret shooting game that had 2 flippers at the bottom, facing towards each other.
 This game is sometimes omitted from pinball's chronology because it is a turret game and not a pingame, but I agree that it's worth noting that Harry Mabs technically utilized that flipper layout in a coin-op game first.
 (This correction was brought to my attention by Dan Miller.
 Thank you, Dan!)

-In the chapter about flippers in the book, I look at the evolution of how we got form six flippers configuration in 1947's Humpty Dumpty to the 2-flippers-at-the-bottom configuration that we've seen in almost every game from the last 50 years.
+In the chapter about flippers in the book, I look at the evolution of how we got from six flippers configuration in 1947's Humpty Dumpty to the 2-flippers-at-the-bottom configuration that we've seen in almost every game from the last 50 years.
 In the book, I indicate Wayne Neyens 1950 game Spot Bowler as the first game that put the flippers in the current 2-flipper configuration we know today.
 While it is the first pinball game to have the flippers there, it isn't the first coin-operated game with flippers to have 2 flippers in that configuration.

 Earlier in 1950, Harry Mabs designed Just 21, a turret shooting game that had 2 flippers at the bottom, facing towards each other.
 This game is sometimes omitted from pinball's chronology because it is a turret game and not a pingame, but I agree that it's worth noting that Harry Mabs technically utilized that flipper layout in a coin-op game first.
 (This correction was brought to my attention by Dan Miller.
 Thank you, Dan!)